Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How is the advertising of medicinal products to healthcare professionals and the general public regulated in your jurisdiction?

-The advertising of medicinal products is governed by Articles 113 to 128 of Legislative Decree 219/2006 (the Medicinal Product Code).
+The advertising of medicinal products is governed by Articles 113 to 128 of Legislative Decree 219/2006 (the Medicinal Product Code) and the guidelines issued by AIFA in 2010 with reference to OTC, medical devices and veterinary products and in 2017 concerning online promotion of OTC.
 At the industry association level, the Farmindustria Code provides further guidance on the advertising and promotion of medicinal products.
 As a general rule, only over-the-counter medicinal products can be advertised to the public and any material must be approved in advance by the Ministry of Health.
-Prescription products can be promoted only to healthcare professionals and materials must be filed with the Italian Medicines Agency (AIFA) at least 10 days in advance.
-Promotions directed at healthcare professionals must contain, at a minimum:
+Messages are considered approved if an express denial is not issued by the Italian Ministry of Health within 45 days from the filing date.
+Prescription products can be promoted only to the healthcare professionals who can prescribe the concerned product.
+Materials for HCPs must be filed with the Italian Medicines Agency (AIFA) at least 10 days in advance.
+Promotion directed at healthcare professionals must contain, at a minimum:

 - the approved summary of product characteristics;